2021 eastern Australia floods: Economy

 More than 11,000 damage claims were made between 20 and 23 March with the Insurance Council of Australia declaring large swathes of the state an "insurance catastrophe".
 The worst affected regions were from the mid-north coast towns of Port Macquarie, Kempsey, Laurieton and Taree, and west Sydney in localities around Penrith and the Hawkesbury-Nepean valley.

 Farmers in the Mid-North Coast had warned that the floods will contribute to higher food prices, since they had caused hundreds of livestock losses (where some ended up in backyards and suburban streets), crop loss and infrastructure damage, in addition to extensive property damage reaching tens of thousands of dollars, particularly in the mid-north coast.
 The region produces bananas, avocados and as well as 75% of Australia's blueberries.
 As such, The NSW Farmers' Association has established a flood appeal through its Natural Disaster Relief Fund to assist farmlands to continue operating.

-Due to the road and rail closures, stock issues became significant for supermarkets in the flooded areas, with both Coles and Woolworths having shortages due to the deliveries of stock being delayed.
+Due to the road and rail closures, stock issues became significant for supermarkets in the flooded areas, with both supermarket chains Coles and Woolworths having shortages due to the deliveries of stock being delayed.

 Entertainment

 Due to the floods, the W-League and A-League clashes between Sydney FC and Melbourne Victory were cancelled, as well as Golden Slipper meeting at Rosehill Racecourse.

-American actress Julia Roberts, her cinematographer husband Daniel Moder and their children were reportedly put on “waiting for evacuation” in their private property in the Hawkesbury area, although they were not in "direct danger" as their accommodation stood high.